jphmrst/PLC/src/plc/imp/Imp.lagda.md

           =[ c₁ ]=>           =[ c₂ ]=>

 The result follows by applying `cevalPreserves≡` for an induction hypotehesis on each of the two steps of the reduction.
-Note that it is situations such as this one which lead us to prove this more general lemma first: Even if we begin with a single term instead of `st₁` and `st₂`, we will only ever have `stA ≡ stB` for the second inductive step.

 ```
 cevalPreserves≡ (c₁ , c₂) st₁ st₂ st₁' st₂' st₁≡st₂